An interview with activist, researcher and multimedia artist Shyam Mael

 Do you have a writing method?

 I don't type that fast, so I handwrite first on unlined A4 paper.
 Then I type it up and print it out as I get a better feel of things from reading a printed document rather than my own scrawl or on a screen.
-Then I'd edit it on the computer.
+Then I edit on a computer.
 Writing Psyclone I was like a dog with a bone, I literally couldn't leave it alone.
 Eighteen to thirty hour writing sessions were common.
 More often than not I'd write until my eyes couldn't focus anymore, after prolonging the session by pumping the font size up and inverting the colours.
 I'd lock myself away and only come up for air when forced to by my body.
 I lost touch with a lot of people whilst writing Psyclone, including myself.

 Plans for the future?